The Rest of the World's Dollar-Weighted Return on U.S. Treasurys

 Date Written: September 21, 2021

 Since 1980, foreign investors have timed their purchases and sales of U.S. Treasurys to yield particularly low returns.
-Their annual dollar-weighted returns, measured by IRRs, are around 3% lower than a buy-and-hold strategy over the same horizon.
-In comparison, the IRRs achieved by domestic investors are at least 1% higher, while the IRRs achieved by the Federal Reserve are similarly low.
-Our results are consistent with theories where foreign investors are price-inelastic buyers of safe dollar assets, which provide them with convenience services.
+Their annual “dollar-weighted” returns, measured by the internal rate of return on their purchases and sales of Treasury bonds, are over 3.26 percentage points (pp) lower than a buy-and-hold strategy over the same horizon.
+Their returns are 1.62 pp lower than the returns earned by domestic investors.
+We also explore the heterogeneity across foreign investors, and find that official investors and developing country investors underperform more than other foreign investors.
+Our results are consistent with theories in which foreign investors are price-inelastic buyers of safe dollar assets, and increase their demand for dollar assets in stress periods.

 Suggested Citation: Suggested Citation